Skip to main content

 Guidance has the following format:

-Abstract: 180 words max,
+Abstract: 180 words max.

-Main text: 4500 words max (abstract, reference list, and figure & table captions excluded).
 Structure: Manuscripts should begin with a Background section and conclude with a Discussion section that contains a Conclusions subsection.
 Apart from these mandatory sections, the authors are free to structure the text to best fit their needs.

 Figures and tables: A maximum of 5 combined figures and tables are allowed.
 The captions of figures and tables should contain the source and date of the presented data.